Link to our HOME page

 Although the group came well equipped with supplies much of it was lost or damaged when goods were not moved off the shoreline quickly enough and high tides swept it away.

-Organisation seems to have been sadly lacking and the main problem seems to have been 'too many chiefs and too few Indians'.
+Organisation in the settlement seems to have been sadly lacking and the main problem was 'too many chiefs and too few Indians'.
 By the time the Government party arrived in 1865 it was already too late with the settlers interested in nothing more than getting away.

-Expeditions travelled out from the settlement in an attempt to find better country but none were successful.
+Expeditions did travel out from the settlement in an attempt to find better country but none were successful.
 On October 28th 1865 the last ship set sail from the harbour taking the last vestiges of civilisation with it.

 After 11 months of torment (including the loss of most stock and the deaths of 9 settlers) the settlement at Camden Harbour was abandoned and the initial investment of around 20,000 pounds was all lost.